ParhamP/altify/README.md

 ### 4) Enjoy!

 A new HTML file called altify.html is created next to the HTML file you selected.
+(Or Desktop, when using older versions)

 ## How It was Built